inikishev/torchzero/docs/source/implementing.rst

 Implementing the update rule
 =============================
 Update logic in :code:`OptimizerModule` is defined in the :code:`step` method.
-By default it calls :code:`_update`, which in turn calls :code:`_single_tensor_update`.
+By default it calls :code:`_update`, which in turn calls :code:`_single_tensor_update` on each parameter.
 You can overwrite one of those three methods depending on how much control you need.

 Method 1.
 Overwriting _single_tensor_update
 +++++++++++++++++++++++++++++++++++++++++++++

-For most update rules overwriting `_single_tensor_update` is the most convenient way.
-It allows you to define update rule for a single tensor, and it is then looped over all model parameters.
+Usually overwriting :code:`_single_tensor_update` is the most convenient way.
+It allows you to define update rule for a single tensor, and :code:`_update` then loops over all model parameters.

 :code:`_single_tensor_update` accepts the following arguments: